-Following is a month-by-month timeline of tasks you should be accomplishing by the end of your 10th grade year of high school.
+Following is a month-by-month timeline of tasks you should accomplish by the end of your 10th grade year of high school.
 Links to resources and helpful documents are attached where appropriate, so please make use of all the tools available to you.
 If you have any questions about any of the tasks listed below, contact your regional counselor right away.

 - Join a club!
 Tryout for a sport!
 Get involved in everything high school has to offer you!